 Keep Track of all Your Expenses

-Any type of serious injury accident results in significant physical, emotional and financial strain for victims and their families.
-If you have health insurance, most of your treatments will likely be covered under your policy.
 However, if you do not have health insurance or if you lack sufficient coverage, then, you may have to pay a number of expenses out of pocket.
-Even those who have proper insurance coverage may have to pay a number of items out of pocket such as physical therapy or chiropractic care.
-These bills can add up very quickly and pose a significant financial burden for victims and their families.
-It would be in the best interests of victims to keep track of all their expenses including medical expenses, therapy costs, lost wages and other expenses caused by their injuries.
+Even those with proper insurance coverage may have to pay a number of items out of pocket such as physical therapy or chiropractic care.
+These bills can add up quickly and pose a significant financial burden for victims and their families.
+It would be in the best interests of victims to keep track of all their expenses, including medical expenses, therapy costs, lost wages and other expenses caused by their injuries.

 Suing a Hotel for Negligence